joeyAghion/joey.aghion.com/source/2013-04-28-building-a-blog-with-middleman-and-github-pages.html.markdown

 * **config.rb** holds all of middleman's configuration, including a block for blog-specific settings.
 * **source** holds just that---the source files.
 These are later compiled (according to the middleman settings you've chosen) into a **build** directory that contains the final site's files.
 * **layout.erb** is the main site layout.
-ERB is used by default, but middleman supports [many other templating engines](http://middlemanapp.com/templates/).
+ERB is the default, but middleman supports [many other templating engines](http://middlemanapp.com/templates/).

 ## Creating an article